 Content from the Brookings Doha Center is now archived.
 In September 2021, after 14 years of impactful partnership, Brookings and the Brookings Doha Center announced that they were ending their affiliation.
 The Brookings Doha Center is now the Middle East Council on Global Affairs, a separate public policy institution based in Qatar.

-What is the political and economic outlook for Turkey?
+The Brookings Doha Center (BDC) hosted a panel discussion on October 21, 2018 to discuss the significance of the latest domestic and external developments for Turkey’s political and economic future.
+The panel addressed the following questions: What is the political and economic outlook for Turkey?
 What will be the nature of Turkey’s alliance structure and geopolitical identity down the road?
-How is the government reacting to the fallout from the currency crisis?
+How is the government addressing the fallout from the currency crisis?
 Where does Turkey’s economic future lie?

 The panel included a group of distinguished experts including Ibrahim Turhan, former chairman and CEO of Istanbul Stock Exchange and deputy governor of Turkey’s Central Bank; Galip Dalay, nonresident fellow at the BDC and research director at Al Sharq Forum; and Taha Ozhan, former chairman of the Foreign Affairs Committee of the Turkish Parliament and research director at the Ankara Institute.
 Tarik Yousef, senior fellow and director of the BDC, moderated the event, which was attended by members of Doha’s diplomatic, academic, and media communities.